Szuszu12/GameWorld/README.md

 - Shopping Cart: Users can view and manage the items added to their cart.

 ## Usage
-To use this project, simply clone the repository to your local machine and open the HTML files in a web browser.
+To use this project, simply clone the repository to your local machine and open the HTML files in a web browser or use this link: https://szuszu12.github.io/GameWorld/index.html

 ```bash
 git clone https://github.com/Szuszu12/GameWorld.git